jdmnk/pixel-space/README.md

   └──────┴─────────┴──────┴───────┴──────┴─────────┴───────┴─────────┴─────────┘
 ```

-The 16-bit `noise` field seeds every surface detail — continents, craters, cracks, storms. **Mutation** flips a handful of noise bits and occasionally touches another field, so mutants come out looking like _siblings_ of the original world instead of fresh rolls.
+The 16-bit `noise` field drives the surface — continents, craters, cracks, storms.
+Mutation mostly flips a few of those bits and occasionally pokes another field, which is why a mutant reads as a sibling.

-The renderer ([`src/gen/render.js`](src/gen/render.js)) is **dependency-free**: a seeded PRNG, two-octave value noise, and raw pixels on a 96×96 canvas.
-The same code draws the app, the gallery, and the hero image at the top of this page.
+The renderer in [`src/gen/render.ts`](src/gen/render.ts) has no dependencies: a seeded PRNG, some value noise, and pixels on a 96×96 canvas.
+The same file draws the app, the gallery, and the hero image above.

 <br/>